cotonne/katas/README.md

 ## Evolution of trust
 Based on the [Evolution of trust|http://ncase.me/trust/], you have to implement the game using an actor-based framework.

+## 50 shades of fizzbuzz
+Write fizzbuzz in all ways you know.
+Have a look to  https://github.com/crista/exercises-in-programming-style